 - Place ice cubes into the garbage disposal, along with a generous portion of lemon peels.

 - Switch the garbage disposal on and let it run for about 30 seconds, while adding a little bit of dishwashing detergent.
-The debris should harden and become a little slippery, which makes it easier to remove from the blades.
+The debris should harden and become a little slippery, which makes it easier to remove.

 - The lemon peel is a natural cleaner and leaves your garbage disposal unit smelling super-fresh.